2nd Eurovision Semi-Final

 Please don’t gag!

-Romania’s entry in this year’s ESC isn’t without controversy: Alexandra Căpitănescu, sporting a dominatrix look, sang, “Choke me!”—which, of course, was meant only metaphorically.
-The song is meant to represent emotional overload—don’t take it literally, Romania’s defense team said in the run-up to the contest.
+Romania’s entry this year isn’t without controversy: Alexandra Căpitănescu, sporting a dominatrix look, sang, “Choke me!”—which, of course, was meant only metaphorically.
+The song is meant to depict emotional overwhelm—don’t take it literally, Romania’s defense team said in the run-up to the contest.

 Feel-good pop came this year from Luxembourg’s Eurovision fairy Eva Marija.
 She not only sang “Mother Nature,” but also let butterflies fly on stage.
 Oh, how lovely!